widelang/draft/README.md

 }
 ```

-But you can be very expressive with the language:
+But you can be very expressive with the language!

+**Dijkstra's Algorithm in Wide**

 ```lua
 .Node <